Flanders Marine Institute

 The Flanders Marine Institute (Dutch: Vlaams Instituut voor de Zee, VLIZ) is a scientific institution dedicated to marine research.
 Established in 1999 and headquartered in Ostend, Flanders, VLIZ gathers and disseminates ocean knowledge, promotes marine sciences, supports policy-making, fosters innovative solutions, and manages marine data.
-The institute collaborates closely with scientific institutions, governments, and industry on both national and international levels.
+The institute collaborates closely with scientific institutions, governments, and industry at both national and international levels.

 Mission and objectives

 VLIZ's mission is to advance scientific knowledge of marine ecosystems.
 Its scope covers global seas and estuaries, with a specific focus on the Southern North Sea and the Flemish coast.
 The institute ensures this knowledge is widely accessible to support the sustainable management of marine resources.
 VLIZ collects, analyzes, and shares marine data, supporting both scientific research and marine policy.
 The institute explores innovative pathways, such as developing monitoring systems and marine robotics.
 Its motto aptly reflects this mission: "VLIZ, pioneer in marine knowledge."